Accomplished Military Divorce Lawyers in Knoxville

 Helping service members throughout Tennessee

 The decision to end your marriage is a deeply personal one, and certain challenges are bound to arise when two people decide that their partnership is no longer working.
 When one or both spouses serve in the armed forces, however, there are hurdles and challenges to face that civilians couples do not experience.
-Attorney Jim LaFevor is a former U.S. Army Captain who has spent the last 40 years helping military families through the divorce process.
-Together with Attorney Patrick Slaughter, the law office of LaFevor & Slaughter provides comprehensive legal guidance and services to military men and women who live or are stationed in Knoxville, Tennessee of the surrounding areas.
+Our firm was founded by Jim LaFevor, a former U.S. Army Captain who spent decades helping military families through the divorce process.
+The law office of LaFevor & Slaughter provides comprehensive legal guidance and services to military men and women who live or are stationed in Knoxville, Tennessee of the surrounding areas.

 The importance of jurisdiction and residency